hyi96/TaskApp/README.md

 - **Search**: Use the search bar to filter tasks across all categories
 - **Verbose Mode**: Toggle "Verbose" checkbox to see detailed information including last-completed times
 - **New Day Detection**: The app automatically detects day changes, resets daily tasks, and resets habit counters based on cadence
+- **Streak Protection**: When the new day window appears, toggle "Protect" to pay gold and keep a daily's streak instead of losing it
+- **Vacation Mode**: Enable vacation mode to automatically protect all daily streaks at no gold cost while you're away
 - **Hide/Unhide**: Archive tasks or rewards you don't need right now and restore them later
 - **Sort Preferences**: Each task category has its own sort mode that persists between sessions
 - **Log Filtering**: Use the date range picker and limit options in the Logs window to narrow down entries